Lcfvs/reg-invoker/README.md

 ###closure
 ```
 @instance: {Function} closure
-@description: the function that receives a pre-built instance and
-@description: the internal registry
+@description: the function that receives a pre-built instance and the internal registry

 @param: {Object} instance
     @see: `instance`